barty-s/art-quiz-app/README.md

 2. click on Pages
 3. click deploy from branch.

-I sometimes had to manually update the repository by:
+I initally had to manually update the repository by:

 1. clicking on the 'Last deployed' link on the Pages page
 2. clicking on 'Re-run all jobs' on the Actions page